 - The main towns have buoyant markets.

 - There are a range of leisure opportunities, some of which the District Council is responsible for providing.
 See leisure.

 - The District Council provides waste and recycling collections to all households in the district and some businesses.
-Household recycling collections include weekly food waste, weekly recycling for a range of materials and fortnightly garden waste.
-The fortnightly garden waste collections alternates with household rubbish (non-recyclables) collections.
+Household recycling collections include weekly food waste, fortnightly recycling for a range of materials and fortnightly (chargeable) garden waste.
+The fortnightly garden waste collections alternate with household rubbish (non-recyclables) collections.
 See bins and recycling.

 - Parking at Council-owned car parks is free.